checkpoint-restore/criu/CONTRIBUTING.md

 The command runs [ZDTM Test Suite](https://criu.org/ZDTM_Test_Suite).
 Check for any error messages produced by it.

-In case you'd rather have someone else run the tests, you can use travis-ci for your own github fork of CRIU.
+In case you'd rather have someone else run the tests, you can use travis-ci for your own GitHub fork of CRIU.
 It will check the compilation for various supported platforms, as well as run most of the tests from the suite.
 See https://travis-ci.org/checkpoint-restore/criu for more details.

 ## Sign your work

-To improve tracking of who did what, we ask you to sign off the patches that are to be emailed.
+To improve tracking of who did what, we ask you to sign off the commits in your fork of CRIU or the patches that are to be emailed.

 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to